 Speak Consistently to Prospects and Customers

-Another benefit of integrating your CRM with your marketing automation tool is that it ensures consistent messaging across the board.
-Too often, sales and marketing work at cross purposes (usually unintentionally), communicating with prospects and existing customers using different language or attempting to appeal to different pain points.
+Another benefit of CRM integration is that it helps ensure consistent messaging across the board.
+Too often, Sales and Marketing work at cross purposes (usually unintentionally), communicating with prospects and existing customers using different verbiage or attempting to appeal to different pain points.
 Again, integrating these platforms will increase your visibility, which will ensure uniform and targeted messaging to various audiences and individuals.
 And if you ever update or alter those communications, both teams will be able to view those changes and adjust accordingly.

 Guide Users Through the Customer Journey

 Of course, the whole point of integrating your marketing automation platform with your CRM is to enable your marketing and sales teams to attract more leads and guide potential and existing customers through the purchasing cycle to generate more revenue.
 When these two systems are in lock-step with one another, your teams can review the available data to better understand how they’re engaging with your company’s website and products and services, which enables you to serve them the sort of valuable content that helps inform their buying decisions.

 Marketing and Sales Software Integrations Improve Data Hygiene